Can I Refuse Field Sobriety Tests in Illinois?

 Field Sobriety Tests Background

 Since the 1970s, the National Highway Traffic Safety Administration has conducted research that resulted in the development of three standardized field sobriety tests to assist officers in detecting impaired drivers.
 The battery of standardized field sobriety tests are the Horizontal Gaze Nystagmus, Walk and Turn, and the One-Leg Stand.
-You may read more about the tests on our Field Sobriety Test page.

-In 1986, the International Association of Chiefs of Police passed a resolution which recommended that law enforcement agencies adopt and implement the Standardized Field Sobriety Test program developed by the National Highway Traffic Safety Administration.
+In 1986, the International Association of Chiefs of Police passed a resolution that recommended that law enforcement agencies adopt and implement the Standardized Field Sobriety Test program developed by the National Highway Traffic Safety Administration.
 In 1992, the International Association of Chiefs of Police recommended the development of a system for the selection and training of Standardized Field Sobriety Tests practitioners by national standards.

 In sum, every police officer in Illinois is (or should be) taught utilizing the National Highway Traffic Safety Administration teaching and training materials.